 Diwali or Dipaballi as we all know is an Indian celebration in the month of November although the dates might alter to the nearing months of October or December considering the fact that Indian vernacular calendar is measured wrt the motion of moon and not the modern solar calendar which is most precise for purpose of civilian time measurements on our planets.

-A monster by the name of Holika — gender specifically the feminine form of evil was killed by Vishnu, although that signifies the celebration of Holi. and not Diwali. — There is some confusion regarding Holika being Putana and not killed by Vishnu but his incarnation or avatar Sri Kriushna.
+A monster by the name of Holika — gender specifically the feminine form of evil was killed by Vishnu, although that signifies the celebration of Holi, and not Diwali. — There is some confusion regarding Holika being Putana and not “killed by Vishnu” but his incarnation or avatar Sri Krushna ( Krishna ).
 But at the time I will not delve deeper to put these mythical constructs into their safer understanding.

-The reason is I never see much intellectual debates that are free from wishful thinking and hypocrisy on one extreme and blindfolded adherence and a ready to die or kill attitude of the right wing inclinations in support of the veracity and usefulness of such traditional ‘wisdom‘ and folklore.
+The reason is I never see much intellectual debates that are free from wishful thinking and hypocrisy on one extreme and blindfolded adherence and a ready to die or kill attitude of the right wing inclinations, in support of the veracity and usefulness of such traditional ‘wisdom‘ and folklore.

 I would much rather like to take a neutral and objective analysis of such wisdom while totally keeping myself away from the bipolar tendencies.
-This is in general true about much of Indian political discourses as well. we just seem to be incapable of breaking away from these bipolar inclinations.
+This is in general true about much of Indian political discourses as well.
+We just seem to be incapable of breaking away from these bipolar inclinations.

 Its rather more attractive for me to be able to enjoy the traditions, to be fun centric and taking such opportunities to bring some peace and harmony into our lives while at the same time rejecting the overtures our careless and often derisively and dangerously outward expressions of culture supremacy brings in.

 Also the whole adage of festival of light is a misnomer if we realize its become at-least in modern times a festival of light, fire and gun powder.
 Isn’t it?
 The most important aspect of Diwali indeed has become the gun powder culture.
 We have produced and licensed in the name of culture a significantly dangerous regime of gun powder.